 Chamonix doesn’t spring to mind as a ‘family friendly’ resort.
-Chamonix pistes are hard no?
 Black runs, steep terrain & die hard mountaineers bien sûr, but skiing with kids?

 I needn’t have worried.
-Chamonix actually has loads of child friendly pistes (I just never had them on my radar before) and has, in fact, got a lot more family friendly in recent years with a concerted effort on pistes and areas specially designated for families (such as the Mont Blanc Legend area on Flégère & the Ski Camp zone at Les Houches.)
+Chamonix actually has loads of child friendly pistes and has, in fact, got a lot more family friendly in recent years with a concerted effort on pistes and areas specially designated for families (such as the Mont Blanc Legend area on Flégère & the Ski Camp zone at Les Houches.)

-If you’re here in Chamonix or heading this way, read on to find the friendliest mountains in the valley to ski with kids.
+If you’re here in Chamonix already and want to know where to go with the kids or whether you’re still planning your ski holiday, read on to find the friendliest mountains in the Chamonix valley to ski with kids.

 There are plenty of beginner areas in Chamonix but in this post I’m going to write about our favourite areas to ski with our girls – mostly blue runs.
 Dedicated beginner slopes, I’ll cover in a future post.